-Anthony Fauci Is ‘Very Concerned’ About Coronavirus Outbreak, Says U.S. Could Top 100,000 New Cases A Day
+Anthony Fauci Is ‘Very Concerned’ About Coronavirus Outbreak, Says US Could Top 100,000 New Cases A Day

 He said that when states open, it has to be done carefully and by following a list of checks that are essential to slowing the spread.
 He warned that people will need to continue to wear masks, avoid gathering in crowded spaces, and to respect physical distancing even as states reopen.

-Fauci also said that contact tracing is going to be essential in the efforts to return to normalcy, but that current contact tracing efforts are not going well.
+Fauci also said that contact tracing is going to be essential in the efforts to return to normalcy, but that current efforts are not going well.
 There aren’t enough tests and not enough employees doing the tracing.

-On Monday, Fauci also warned that if people don’t get the vaccine when it becomes available, the country won’t reach the herd immunity necessary to reopen the economy.
+On Monday, Fauci also warned that if people don’t get the vaccine when it becomes available, the country won’t reach the herd immunity necessary to go back to the way things were before the pandemic.